thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

     ignoreRoutes: ['/company/`, `/profile/`],
     // Use this API key that has been saved as a secret
     gawDataApiKey: env.EMAPS_API_KEY,
+    // A CSS selector for the element where the grid-aware info bar will be inserted.
+    infoBarTarget: "#gaw-info-bar",
     // Make these changes to the web page using HTMLRewriter when the grid intensity is high.
     // All other states (low, moderate) will return the page as normal - no changes applied.
     htmlChanges: {